-This study was approved by the ethics committee of Ahvaz Jundishapur University of Medical Sciences (No. .IR.AJUMS.REC.1394.151 5.6.2015).
-The protocol of the study was registered in the Iranian Registry for Randomized Controlled Trials website (identifier: IRCT2015062222874N1).
-The goals of the study were explained to mothers and informed consent was signed by each participant.
-They could withdraw at any time during the research.
+This study was approved by the Ethics Committee of Ahvaz Jundishapur University of Medical Sciences (N0.
+IR.AJUMS.REC.1394.151, 5.6.2015).
+The protocol of the study was registered in the Iranian Registry of Controlled Trials (Identifier: IRCT2015062222874N1).
+The goals of the study were explained to mothers and informed consent form was signed by each participant.
+They could withdraw at any time during the research..